Frequently Asked Questions about eScholarship

-An institutional repository is an online place where McGill University members gather and preserve scholarly output they produced and make these materials available to the world.
-This output may include both publications in peer-reviewed journals and other scholarly materials: post-prints, conference papers, teaching materials, theses and dissertations, etc.
+An institutional repository is an online place where McGill University members preserve their scholarly output and make these materials available to the world.
+This output may include both publications in peer-reviewed journals and other scholarly materials such as conference papers, theses and dissertations, etc.

-- Long-term preservation: We attribute permanent URLs for each item in eScholarship which provides one more access point to your publications and ensure them to stay accessible in a long-term perspective.
+- Long-term preservation: We attribute permanent URLs for each item in eScholarship.
+This provides an additional access point to your publications and ensures they stay accessible long-term.

 - Gain visibility: Search engines such as Google and GoogleScholar crawl eScholarship increasing the visibility of your research by making it quick and easy for others to find and access.
 Open Access publications are usually more read and quoted than close-access publications (see SPARC Europe list of studies).

-- Funders’ mandate: Most of the Canadian public funders have developed policies on open access asking funded researchers’ publications to be freely available at most 12 months after publication.
+- Funders’ mandate: Most Canadian public funders have open access policies which require funded researchers’ publications be freely available within a certain time frame.

-There are two ways to comply with these policies: publishing in open access journals (some Open Access Journals charge Application Processing Charges) or archiving copies of published works in repositories such as an institutional repository or a subject-based/disciplinary repository.
+There are two ways to comply with these policies: publishing in open access journals (note some open access journals charge article processing fees, or APCs) or archiving copies of published works in open repositories such as an institutional repository or a subject-based/disciplinary repository.

 Archiving in eScholarship is free.
-We do not charge you for this service.
+We do not charge for this service.